Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Replacing the RCMP with an Alberta provincial police service was a recommendation of the Fair Deal Panel to address Albertans’ concerns heard during public consultations in 2019 and 2020.

-PwC Canada was hired in October 2020 to conduct a feasibility study and develop a proposed policing model.
+PwC Canada was hired in October 2020 to conduct a study and develop a proposed policing model.
 Their report found the concept was realistic, cost-effective and worth further study.
 The policing model proposes new approaches to service delivery and governance that could better address root causes of crime, increase accountability, and put more frontline personnel in communities across Alberta at equal or lower cost.

 Results under review